nau/scalus/Tutorial.md

 Scalus will compile the code to *.sir files and include them in the jar file.
 This way you can distribute your code as a library.

+Use `@Ignore` to exclude a definition from the compilation.

 The `compile` will link the modules together and compile them to a single script.

 ```scala